Plagiarism Policy

 Plagiarism Policy & Originality Standards

-The EPH International Journal of Medical and Health Science (IJMHS) upholds the highest standards of academic honesty.
-We maintain a zero-tolerance policy toward plagiarism in all its forms to protect the validity of the medical and health sciences literature we publish.
+The EPH - International Journal of Medical and Health Science (IJMHS) upholds the highest standards of academic honesty.
+We maintain a rigorous oversight policy toward originality in all forms to protect the validity of the medical and health sciences literature we publish.

 1. Defining Academic Misconduct